drrb/gitsu/index.md

 Gitsu lets you:

-- quickly see which user Git will use to commit
 - quickly switch between Git users
-- configure a list of Git users to switch between
 - switch to multiple users at once for pair programming

 Want to [see some examples](/gitsu/usage)?